xdeama/personal-site-hugo/hugo/content/en/blog/2024-02-27_sign_github_with_ssh.md

 translationKey: githubSshSignature
 title: Signing GitHub Commits with SSH Instead of GPG
 heading: Signing GitHub Commits with SSH Instead of GPG
-description: GitHub commits can be signed with the same SSH key used for pushing them
+description: Sign GitHub commits with the same SSH key as you use for push, instead of GPG.
 date: 2024-02-27T14:00:00+01:00
 draft: false
 ---